 4. Other Types of Equipment for Trekking

 ∙ First Aid Kids: First aid kits are a must-have for every trekker.
 They help you with necessary treatment during the trial.
-Thus to minimize the risk of infection or injury severity, we must take it with ourselves.
-A well-stocked kit contains items that treat burns, injuries, scrapes, and cuts.
+Thus to minimize the risk of infection or injury severity, we must take it with us.
+A well-stocked kit treats burns, injuries, scrapes, and cuts.

 ∙ Sleeping Bags: Though we will be staying in hotels and there will be services, still take no risk and carry a sleeping bag with you.
 If you want the best night's sleep on the trail, it is recommended to take your sleeping bags with you.

-∙ Personal Bags: When going on an outdoor trek, you want to ensure you'll be comfortable the entire time.
+∙ Personal Bags: When going on an outdoor trek, you want to be comfortable.
 A bag is fundamental if you're hiking a long and challenging walk.
 The type of trekking backpack you use will significantly impact how pleasant your adventure will be.
 If you're carrying many goods, you'll need a bag that distributes the weight properly, so you don't get tired soon.

 Difficulty During Everest Base Camp in Autumn